NWU-NISL-Fuzzing/upbeat/AE.md

 ### 1 Jupyter Notebook

 We provide an interactive Jupyter Notebook hosted on a cloud server.
 The notebook first uses a single case to demonstrate the entire Upbeat pipeline.
 Then, it conducts small-scale testing (100 test cases) and finally reproduces the evaluation presented in our paper.

 Please click [this link]() to access our notebook.

 ### 2 Docker Image

-#### 2.1 Create Docker container
+#### 2.1 Create a Docker container

-We also offer a ready-to-use [image](https://hub.docker.com/repository/docker/weucodee/upbeat/general), which contains the pre-build environment, a detailed document and the source code of Upbeat.
+We offer a ready-to-use [image](https://hub.docker.com/repository/docker/weucodee/upbeat/general), which contains the pre-build environment, a detailed document, and the source code of Upbeat.

 ```
 docker pull weucodee/upbeat:latest